Earl W. Stafford: Recognition

 The N'Digo Foundation honored Stafford with the Lifetime Achievement in 2009 in recognition of his professional achievements and career contributions to making a positive impact in his community and throughout the country.

 The Washington, D.C. chapter of the Association of Fundraising Professionals (AFP/DC) honored Stafford with the Outstanding Philanthropist Award during its National Capital Philanthropy Day celebration on November 20, 2009.
 He was nominated by the Venture Philanthropy Partners and was recognized for his contributions to making a positive impact in his community and throughout the country.

 Stafford received the 2010 Horatio Alger Award from the Horatio Alger Association of Distinguished Americans, in recognition of his personal and professional success despite humble and challenging beginnings, and he was formally inducted into the association.

 In 2010 the Salvation Army of Greater New York honored Stafford with its first "Stand Together" Award during its 62nd Annual Luncheon.

 Personal life

-Stafford is married to the former Amanda Boardley, with whom he currently resides in McLean, Virginia.
+Stafford is married to Amanda Stafford (née Boardley), with whom he currently resides in McLean, Virginia.
 They have three children.